‹ View all blog articles

 That's it!
 You can now use Facebook's Sharing Debugger again to see how it looks when your website is linked to or shared on Facebook.
 We recommend repeating for process for your homepage, and popular webpages and blog articles that are likely to be shared online.

-If you manage a Wordpress site, then you can manage your open graph object using the Wordpress SEO Plugin by Yoast.
+If you manage a Wordpress site, then you can manage your open graph object using the free Wordpress SEO Plugin by Yoast.
 If you're unfamiliar with installing plugins for Wordpress websites, follow this guide on How To Install and Set Up the WordPress SEO by Yoast Plugin.

 Fully certified, year after year.